We are spending 5 days in Coles bay - Freycinet national park - for annual holiday. Family with a 5yo. Will have a rental car. Pl suggest.

 We are thinking to stay within and around the place we are staying for 2-3 days and make day trips to Bicheno, wineglass bay, bay of fire etc on other days.
 Could you recommend a better schedule or parts of it.

 It depends where you are based.
-If you are in Swansea, then you have plenty of day walking through Freycinet, otherwise, I think you can hire a small boat for the day there and go out for a spot of fishing in the bay, plenty of flathead, and black back salmon there when in season... almost 7 years ago
+If you are in Swansea, then you have plenty of day walking through Freycinet, otherwise, I think you can hire a small boat for the day there and go out for a spot of fishing in the bay, plenty of flathead, and black back salmon there when in season... over 10 years ago

 Spend at least 1 whole day exploring Freycinet, wineglass bay is a bit of a walk.
 Do this on the first day you can and tire your kid out and they might be quiet for car exploring on the following day ;)